International School of Panama

 International School of Panama (ISP) is an international school in San Miguelito District, Panama Province, Panama.
 It serves grades Pre-Kindergarten through 12.
 The school was founded in 1982.

 The International School of Panama is a not-for-profit educational institution with all its income from tuition and fees reinvested in the school’s programs and infrastructure.
-Annual tuition rates for the 2019-2020 school year are as follows: PK3: USD $9,424; PK4 – grade 5: USD $14,111; grades 6-8: USD $15,479; and grades 9-12: USD $17,502.
-The school charges a one-time capital donation of USD $16,000 and additional fees for registration and special programs, such as the International Baccalaureate.
+Annual tuition rates for the 2019-2020 school year are as follows: PK3: US$9,424; PK4 – grade 5: US$14,111; grades 6-8: US$15,479; and grades 9-12: US$17,502.
+The school charges a one-time capital donation of US$16,000 and additional fees for registration and special programs, such as the International Baccalaureate.